Skip to content

 Java Packages

-Packages in Java are a mechanism that encapsulates a group of classes, sub-packages, and interfaces.
-Packages are used for: Prevent naming conflicts by allowing classes with the same name to exist in different packages, like college.staff.cse.Employee and college.staff.ee.Employee.They make it easie
+Packages in Java are a mechanism that encapsulates a group of classes, sub-packages and interfaces.
+Packages are used for: Prevent naming conflicts by allowing classes with the same name to exist in different packages, like college.staff.cse.Employee and college.staff.ee.Employee.Make it easier to o

 Java Interface